Information for Businesses

 Construction Site Best Management Practices

-BMPs must be properly used at all construction sites in the City of San Diego to protect water quality and minimize pollution.
-To stay in compliance with the law and keep your projects on schedule, make sure BMPs are implemented and maintained year round.
+Best management practices must be properly used at all construction sites in the City of San Diego to protect water quality and minimize pollution.
+To stay in compliance with the law and keep your projects on schedule, make sure best management practices are implemented and maintained year round.

 - Clean Construction - A Storm Water Pollution Prevention Guide for the Construction Industry

-- BMPs and Discharge Enforcement Responsibilities at Construction Sites
+- Best Management Practices and Discharge Enforcement Responsibilities at Construction Sites

 - Construction Waste Best Management Practices Fact Sheet